paubertolinros/ih-project1-template/README.md

 - User can chose between 2 o more artworks to play.
 - User can get hints.
-- User can see at the moment if he has put the color rigth o wrong.
 - Responsive design (Media Queries).